laryakan/excomm/README.md

 ## Requirements ?
 - SirNukes Mod Support APIs

+## Redistribution and modification

+### BSD 2-Clause License

+#### Copyright (c) 2025, laryakan

+You are free to use, modify and redistribute any code or assets of mine which is not directly extracted from the game as soon as you mention the above Copyright.
+A link to my github is provided below.
+A little mention is all I ask.

 - github : https://github.com/laryakan/excomm
 - nexus : https://www.nexusmods.com/x4foundations/mods/1698
 - nexus user : https://next.nexusmods.com/profile/Laryakan